Noel Robins: Death

-On 23 April 2003, Robins was struck by a car while crossing Mends Street in South Perth.
+On 23 April 2003, Robins was struck by a motorist while crossing Mends Street in South Perth.
 He died on 22 May after being in a coma for four weeks.

 Recognition

 Robins received an Australian Sports Medal in 2000 and a Centenary Medal in 2001.
 He received a Medal of the Order of Australia in 2001 for his Paralympic gold medal.
 In 2013, he was posthumously inducted into the America's Cup Hall of Fame. in 2020, Robins along with Jamie Dunross and Graeme Martin were inducted into the Australian Sailing Hall of Fame.